-On May 21, 2021, IHS Brasil Participacoes Ltda entered into a credit agreement with Itaú Unibanco S.A., with a total commitment of BRL 300 million (approximately \$54 million), which we refer to as the Itaú IHS Brasil Participacoes Limitada Facility.
-The Itaú IHS Brasil Participacoes Limitada Facility is guaranteed by IHS Brasil Cessão de Infraestruturas S.A. and contains customary information and negative covenants.
+On May 21, 2021, IHS Brasil Participacoes Ltda entered into a credit agreement with Itaú Unibanco S.A., with a total commitment of BRL 300 million (approximately \$54 million), which we refer to as the Itaú IHS Brasil Participacoes Limitada Facility is guaranteed by IHS Brasil Cessão de Infraestruturas S.A. and contains customary information and negative covenants.
 The covenants include that IHS Brasil Participacoes Ltda maintains specified net debt to EBITDA and interest cover ratios.
 The Itaú IHS Brasil Participacoes Limitada Facility was issued at an interest rate of 3.65% plus CDI.
-The Itaú IHS Brasil Participacoes Limitada Facility contains restrictions on the total debt allowed, dividends, intercompany loans and capital reductions.
+The Itaú IHS Brasil Participacoes Limitada Facility was issued at an interest rate of 3.65% plus CDI.
 The Itaú IHS Brasil Participacoes Limitada Facility will expire in May 2029.
 This facility was fully drawn down in May 2021.
-In December 2021, the Itaú IHS Brasil Participacoes Limitada Facility was assigned to IHS Brasil - Cessão de Infraestruturas S.A. following an internal corporate reorganisation, pursuant to which IHS Brasil Participacoes Ltda and Skysites Holding S.A. merged into IHS Brasil - Cessão de Infraestruturas S.A. (the surviving entity).
+In December 2021, the Itaú IHS Brasil Participacoes Limitada Facility was assigned to IHS Brasil - Cessão de Infraestruturas S.A. following an internal corporate reorganization, pursuant to which IHS Brasil Participacoes Ltda and Skysites Holding S.A. merged into IHS Brasil - Cessão de Infraestruturas S.A. (the surviving entity).

 On June 28, 2021, IHS Brasil Participacoes Ltda entered into a credit agreement with Banco do Brasil S.A., with a total commitment of BRL 100 million (approximately \$18 million), which we refer to as the Banco do Brasil IHS Brasil Participacoes Ltda Facility.
 The Banco do Brasil IHS Brasil Participacoes Ltda Facility is guaranteed by IHS Brasil - Cessão de Infraestruturas S.A. and contains customary information and negative covenants.
 The covenants include that IHS Brasil Participacoes Ltda maintains specified net debt to EBITDA and interest cover ratios.
 The Banco do Brasil IHS Brasil Participacoes Ltda Facility was issued at an interest rate of 3.65% plus CDI.
 The Banco do Brasil IHS Brasil Participacoes Ltda Facility contains restrictions on the total debt allowed, dividends, intercompany loans and capital reductions.
 The Banco do Brasil IHS Brasil Participacoes Ltda Facility will expire in May 2029.
 This facility was fully drawn down in June 2021.
-In December 2021, the Itaú IHS Brasil Participacoes Limitada Facility was assigned to IHS Brasil - Cessão de Infraestruturas S.A. following an internal corporate reroganisation, pursuant to which IHS Brasil Participacoes Ltda and Skysites Holding S.A. merged into IHS Brasil - Cessão de Infraestruturas S.A. (the surviving entity).
+In December 2021, the Itaú IHS Brasil Participacoes Limitada Facility was assigned to IHS Brasil - Cessão de Infraestruturas S.A. following an internal corporate reroganization, pursuant to which IHS Brasil Participacoes Ltda and Skysites Holding S.A. merged into IHS Brasil - Cessão de Infraestruturas S.A. (the surviving entity).